nus-cs2103-AY2122S1/tp/docs/team/tanhuakun.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Tan Hua Kun's Project Portfolio Page
 ---

 My name is Tan Hua Kun and I am one of the developers of Tutor Master.
 My role is a full stack developer, and I am mostly in